 The foundation of a healthy hair diet is a balanced diet.
 Vitamins and minerals are important for normal cell growth and function and may contribute to hair loss when they are deficient.
 Most people with healthy diets will get the appropriate nutrition to keep their hair healthy.
 Lean proteins, whole grains, fresh fruits and vegetables are key to a healthy diet.

 Lean proteins include things like chicken, turkey, fish, low-fat dairy products and eggs.
 You can also find protein in vegetarian sources such as beans, legumes, nuts and seeds.
 Cold-water fish like salmon, halibut and tuna are also excellent sources of protein for healthy hair growth because they are also rich in omega-3 fatty acids.

 In addition to lean proteins, a healthy hair diet contains whole grains, beans and legumes, fresh fruits and vegetables, nuts, seeds and healthy fats.

 Antioxidants are also an important component of a healthy hair diet.
 In addition to protecting against the aging effects of free radicals, antioxidants also help reduce inflammation which can lead to both temporary and permanent forms of hair loss.

 So, what are the best foods for healthy hair growth?
 Here’s are our top 13 picks:

-As part of a balanced diet, these foods will help your hair grow long and strong, maximizing your growth cycle and minimizing the shedding phase.
-So, making an effort to include as many of these foods in your diet as possible is the best way to support healthy hair growth.
+As part of a balanced diet, these foods may help your hair grow long and strong, maximizing your growth cycle and minimizing the shedding phase.
+So, making an effort to include as many of these foods in your diet as possible is the best way to support healthy hair growth and a healthy lifestyle .

 Remember, the key is to achieve an overall balance in your diet.
 You don’t have to obsess over specific nutrients on a daily basis.